omeka/PythonOmekaApiToCsv/README.md

 `omekacsv.py`
 =============

-The second main script in the repo makes a GET requests to an Omeka API endpoint and resource and outputs a CSV file of the returned data.
+The second main script in the repo makes a GET request to an Omeka API endpoint and resource and outputs a CSV file of the returned data.